 Quizzes - See Exam also.

-A Quiz is an assessment tool used in Blackboard (MyGateway) to test student retention of material.
+A Quiz is an assessment tool used in Canavs to test student retention of material.
 It is shorter than an exam and may be composed of a variety of question types including: multiple choice, multiple answer, short answer, fill in the blank, true/false, and others.
-Below is a video overview of how to make a quiz in Blackboard.
+Below is a video overview of how to make a quiz in Canvas.

 Quiz Resources for Faculty

-How to Create a Quiz on Blackboard (video)
+How to Create a Quiz in Canvas (video)

 Quiz Resources for Faculty

-How to Take a Quiz on Blackboard (video)
+How to Set Up a Quiz in Canvas (video)

-Respondus is a desktop software tool used to more easily create exams and surveys in Blackboard.
+Respondus is a desktop software tool used to more easily create exams and surveys in Canvas.
 It is a Windows-only program so Mac users will need to run it in a Windows environment or faculty may use the UMSL computer labs where Respondus is also installed.
-Respondus (Windows) can be downloaded to UMSL faculty computers by visiting the Respondus Download section of the "Using MyGateway and the WWW" Blackboard course that faculty are enrolled on MyGateway.
+Respondus (Windows) can be downloaded to UMSL faculty computers by visiting the Respondus Download section of the "Using Canvas and the WWW" Canvas course that faculty are enrolled in.